Female vs. Male Nurse Salary Rates: 5 Ways to Support Parity

 5 Ways to Support Pay Parity at Your Facility

-There are many ways that leaders can work to ensure that societal biases and discriminatory practices aren’t widening gender pay gaps among nurses.
+There are many ways in which leaders can help ensure that societal biases and discriminatory practices aren’t widening gender pay gaps among nurses.
 Follow these five tips to promote more equitable female and male nurse salary rates at your facility.

 1. Enforce a Standardized Pay Structure